-The specialists who make up the Temple PERT assess and categorize patients into risk-stratified groups.
+The specialists who make up Temple's Pulmonary Embolism Response Team (PERT) assess and categorize patients into risk-stratified groups.
 Once risk is assessed, treatment is determined based on the patient’s level of risk and can include:

 - Full-dose tissue plasminogen activator (tPA) via peripheral vein